oblique thinking.mindful acting

 The former Prussian mansion of Neuroofen lies 80km north of Berlin, right in the middle of the forest and near the crystal clear Lake Stechlin.
 We aim to make the house a place where initiatives and artists can live and work together.
 It will be an inclusive environment functioning as a nucleus for social change and fostering every responsible person’s self-care.
 Socially committed groups and individual activists can use short residencies here to experience genuine exchanges and encounters.
 As inhabitants of the house, they experience artistic thinking which is what renders the Stechlin-Institut and therefore conveys itself through it.
 Distanced from their daily lives, the transfer of this mindful way of living together empowers changes in perspective and encourages problem solving skills.

-In 2017 and 2018, the house, still in its former raw appearance, will be used by non-profit organizations and artists during the warmer months of the year.
-The premises will be carefully renovated with regard to barrier-free criteria in the course of 2018 and 2019.
+From 2017 to 2019, the house, still in its former raw appearance, will be used by non-profit organizations and artists during the warmer months of the year.
+The premises will be carefully renovated with regard to barrier-free criteria in the course of 2019 and 2020.
 Afterward, the institute will be available all year round to host and connect people we trust in sustainably reshaping social reality.
 What we offer is not a program, but an open ground that can call protagonists to paramount openness.
 It’s a safe place, sincerely mindful toward oneself and the other, and based on the conviction that people already have what they need.

 More about the Stechlin-Institut in the interview with tbd*